duke-libraries/dul-masthead/README.md

   ```
   $ gem install guard
   ```
 * Guard requires additional gems in order to execute specific actions.
 In this case we want it to watch for changes to scss files and then to compile css from those files.
 And we want it to watch for changes to a javascript file and output a minified version of that file.
-For these purposes we'll need to install [Guard-Sass](https://github.com/hawx/guard-sass) and [Guard-Uglify](https://github.com/pferdefleisch/guard-uglify).
+For these purposes we'll need to install [Guard-LiveReload](https://github.com/guard/guard-livereload), [Guard-Sass](https://github.com/hawx/guard-sass) and, [Guard-Uglify](https://github.com/pferdefleisch/guard-uglify).
   ```
+  $ gem install guard-livereload
   $ gem install guard-sass
   $ gem install guard-uglify
   ```